Constants

 01 WS-PI PIC 9(2)V9(2) VALUE 3.14.

-• level-number - Specifies the level number of the declaration from 01 to 49.
-From example, it is 01.
+- level-number - Specifies the level number of the declaration from 01 to 49.
+From above example, it is 01.

-• constant-variable - Specifies the name of the constant.
-From example, it is WS-PI.
+- constant-variable - Specifies the name of the constant.
+From above example, it is WS-PI.

-• data-type-character - Specifies the type of the variable.
-From example, it is 9.
+- data-type-character - Specifies the type of the variable.
+From above example, it is 9.

-• constant-length - Specifies the variable length to store the data.
-From example, it is 04.
+- constant-length - Specifies the variable length to store the data.
+From above example, it is 04.

-• constant-value - Specifies the constant value.
-From example, it is 3.14.
+- constant-value - Specifies the constant value.
+From above example, it is 3.14.

 Types -

-• Numeric constants – Numeric variables having one value throughout the program execution are called numeric constants.
+- Numeric constants – Numeric variables having only one value throughout the program execution are called numeric constants.
 For example - 01 WS-PI PIC 9(2)V9(2) VALUE 3.14.

-• Alphanumeric constants/non-numeric constants – Alphanumeric variables that have only one value throughout the program execution are called as alphanumeric constants.
-They require literals enclosed with quotes while initializing them.
+- Alphanumeric or non-numeric constants – Alphanumeric variables that have only one value throughout the program execution are called as alphanumeric constants.
 For example - 01 WS-HI PIC X(05) VALUE "HI".

-• Figurative Constants - System-defined constants are predefined in the COBOL language and used as replacements for standard values like spaces, zeroes, etc. For example - 01 WS-VAR PIC 9(5) VALUE ZEROES.
+- Figurative Constants - System-defined constants predefined in COBOL are used as replacements for standard values like SPACES, ZEROES, etc. For example - 01 WS-VAR PIC 9(5) VALUE ZEROES.

 For example -